overbyte/notes/go-course.md

 ```

 This is because, although the function does actually copy the slice, the slice
-itself is a reference type (it points to an underlying array.
+itself is a reference type (it points to an underlying array).
 The following
 table shows which types are values and which are reference types

 | Value Types   | Reference Types   |